 1080p content, like Blu-ray movies or non-4k consoles, is displayed almost as well as native 4k content.

-Update 10/17/2019: During retesting, it was discovered that there is some subpixel dimming.
+Update 10/17/2019: During retesting, it was discovered that there's some subpixel dimming.
 The score has been updated.

 Native 4k content is displayed almost perfectly, with no obvious issues.
-There is some subpixel dimming out of game mode.
+There's some subpixel dimming out of game mode.

-The Samsung Q60R has a very good color gamut, and can display a wide color gamut, which is great for HDR content.
-As an entry-level QLED, it can't produce a color gamut as wide as that of the Q6FN, and is actually closer to the NU8000, but this isn't unexpected.
+The Samsung Q60R can display a wide color gamut, which is great for HDR content.
+As an entry-level QLED, it can't produce a color gamut as wide as the Q6FN, and is closer to the Samsung NU8000, but this isn't unexpected.
 We confirmed these results multiple times.

 The 'Movie' EOTF follows the input stimulus very closely until it starts to roll off near the TV's peak brightness.
 If you find HDR too dark, you can try increasing the gamma to maximum and the brightness to '5.'
 If this is still too dark, you can try setting contrast enhancer to 'Max.'
 With all of these enabled, the image is noticeably brighter, as shown in this EOTF plot.